 Public engagement was a major component of this project and included virtual, in-person and self-guided engagement.
 This approach provided flexibility, while fostering opportunity for rich public engagement.
-Over # people participated in over # engagement opportunities (TBD FOLLOWING LAST SURVEY).
-Community engagement and marketing was conducted in both Spanish and English.
+There were 650 participants in 22 engagement opportunities.
+Community engagement notifications, and information were provided in both Spanish and English.
 Community engagement included the following.